2025 Eye Prescription Converter | 20/20 Scale Calculator

 Our prescription to 20/20 converter helps answer these frequent questions:

 Pro Tip: For the most accurate conversion, have your current prescription handy and enter all values (sphere, cylinder, and axis) from your latest eye exam.
+The 2025 algorithm provides more precise conversions for complex prescriptions.

 Frequently Asked Questions